 In the War on Drugs, the mere possession of one of the several substances banned by federal and Iowa law could land a person with time in jail.
 If you’ve been arrested and charged with possession, you may think there’s little hope.
-But even if police say they found drugs on your person, you can fight the charges.
+But even if the police say they found drugs on your person, you can fight the charges.

 Des Moines Drug Possession Lawyer

-An experienced Des Moines drug possession lawyer can make a big difference between liberty and prison for those facing charges of possessing of a controlled substance in Polk or Dallas County.
+An experienced Des Moines drug possession lawyer can make a big difference between liberty and prison for those facing charges of possession of a controlled substance in Polk or Dallas County.
 The criminal defense attorneys at McCarthy & Hamrock, P.C. have four decades of combined experience that they can put to work fighting your possession charges.
 We will challenge the prosecution’s evidence and seek to have your charges dismissed.
 Call us today at (515) 279-9700 for a free consultation.

-We represent those facing drug charges throughout the Des Moines area, including West Des Moines, Johnston, Ankeny and all of Polk County and Dallas County, and throughout the state of Iowa.
+We represent those facing drug charges throughout the Des Moines area, including West Des Moines, Johnston, Ankeny, and all of Polk County and Dallas County, and throughout the state of Iowa.

 Actual Possession vs. Constructive Possession in Iowa Drug Cases